 Health & Wellness Programming

-Responsible decision-making – effective group process when making decisions, inviting contributions from all, accommodating everyone’s needs, etc.
+Set Goals – effective leadership and group process when making decisions, inviting contributions from all, accommodating everyone’s needs, etc.

 Consider which one or more of these competencies you would like to focus on, and frame the activity accordingly.
 For example, if you want your group to develop their decision-making skills, you could integrate this exercise soon after facilitating a conversation about what good decision-making looks like.
 To this end, invite your group to voice their opinions and then challenge them to practice these skills in the activity.